|

 billion of Puerto Rico municipal bonds.
 The bonds are guaranteed by

 U.S. reinsurers who may not have the capital to make good.
+The lack of reinsurance could raise havoc to the municipal bond

+market and start to impact the sale of bonds.
 Greece is now asserting and probably correctly that the bailout

 funds from the EU and the IMF were fraudulent since both the issuer